lucavallin/barco/README.md

 - [argtable](http://argtable.org/): used to parse command line arguments
 - [rxi/log.c](https://github.com/rxi/log.c): used for logging

-`barco` uses the following LLVM-18-based tools for development:
+`barco` uses a number of LLVM-18-based tools for development, linting, formatting, debugging and checking for memory leaks.

-- `clang` is the compiler of choice.
-- `clangd` is used to provide code completion and navigation.
-- `clang-tidy` is used to lint the code.
-- `clang-format` is used to format the code.
-- `valgrind` is used to check for memory leaks.

 ## Build

 The included `Makefile` provides a few targets to build `barco`.
 The variable `debug=1` can be set to run any of the targets in "debug" mode, which builds the project with the with debug symbols and without optimizations.
 The debug build is especially useful for the debugger and valgrind.

 ```bash
 # Build barco (executable is in bin/)